Characters: The Secret World Other Factions

-- ACME Products: Orochi's many companies supply virtually everything to everyone, from oil to foodstuffs.
+- ACME Products: Thanks to the fields in which its daughter companies operate, the Orochi Group supplies virtually everything imaginable: fuel, soft drinks, books, gaming consoles, banking - anything.
 At one point, Bong Cha notes that the keypad she types on is an Orochi product... and that it scans her fingerprints over a thousand times a day.

 - Black Helicopter: Their vehicle of choice, most often seen in the skies above Solomon Island.